 Richard has completed an apprenticeship training for large whale disentanglement with The Center For Coastal Studies in Massachusetts supported by NOAA .
 He also received training from Vancouver Aquarium on Stellar Sea lion darting and disentanglement.

-He has teamed up with two colleagues, Daniel Greenberg and David Orsatti, bringing together a collective knowledge of mechanics, engineering, animal health, and rescue strategies.
+He has teamed up with three colleagues, Kevin Rand, Daniel Greenberg and David Orsatti, bringing together a collective knowledge of marine mechanics, marine engineering, animal health, and rescue strategies.
 Together the team is developing a Line-Less Crab & Lobster Raft with the goal of helping fishermen reduce the number of lost pots while simultaneously reducing the amount of animal injury and death from line entanglements.
 He is a resident of Bellingham Washington, moving to this area from Plymouth Massachusetts 24 years ago to attend WWU.

 ANN MARIE RIELS